KevinMaikath/CRM_API_Test/README.md

 'Authorization': 'Token 1234'
 ```

+The token expiry time is given by a settings variable.
+It has a default value of 60 seconds, but you can change it in 'settings.py'.

 ### Superuser creation
 Creating a superuser is always needed to start using the API, as the database might be initially empty and you will probably need to create other users.
 In order to create a new superuser, run the next command in your terminal: